 1. Promote workplace safety

 Workplace safety directly affects productivity and can considerably impact workplace morale.
-If your social distancing measures have not been properly planned beforehand, chances are your employees may not perform to their full potential.
+For example, suppose your social distancing measures have not been properly planned.
+In that case, chances are your employees may not perform to their full potential.

-In most cases, you will need to work out different shifts to avoid your workplace from being overcrowded while social distancing measures are being enforced.
+In most cases, you will need to work out different shifts to avoid your workplace from being overcrowded.
+At the same time, social distancing measures are being enforced.
 Breaking down shifts into a ‘safe’ number of employees can be very challenging if you manage a workforce made up of hundreds of individuals.

 2. Avoid communication overload

 When social distancing at the workplace, effectively communicating is vital.
-Simply bombarding your team with emails every time you get the next good idea is not the best way forward.
+Yet, simply bombarding your team with emails every time you get the next good idea is not the best way forward.
 An overflowing email inbox can often demotivate employees and affect your workplace happiness.

-In the long run, this can dampen your productivity, especially for those who are "slower" to absorb information or are less tech-savvy.
-The last thing you want is having workers tuning out of this communication channel.
+In the long run, this can dampen your productivity.
+Especially for those who are “slower” to absorb information or are less tech-savvy.
+The last thing you want is to have workers tuning out of this communication channel.

-You need to have a game plan ready: prioritize key communications such as company policies or status updates, instead of flat emails reminding workers to keep the door closed.
+It would help if you had a game plan ready.
+Prioritize key communications such as company policies or status updates instead of flat emails reminding workers to keep the door closed.

-This way, your message will cut through the noise and potentially retain the collective consciousness of the recipients.
-Additionally, leave the door open for workers to get in touch with you on a personal level - many may feel uneasy voicing their opinions or concerns on a channel where others are able to see or read their comments.
+This way, your message will cut through the noise.
+And potentially hold the collective consciousness of the recipients.
+Additionally, leave the door open for workers to get in touch with you.
+Many may feel uneasy voicing their opinions or concerns on a channel where others can see or read their comments.

 3. Provide adequate collaboration tools and time to adjust

 Provide adequate collaboration tools to make things as easy as possible for everyone.
-Instant messaging apps, such as Slack, or video conferencing tools such as Zoom can significantly help streamline the internal communication of your team.
+For example, instant messaging apps, such as Slack, or video conferencing tools such as Zoom, can significantly help streamline your team’s internal communication of your team.

-Also, if your business relies on document sharing, set up a proper cloud infrastructure (such as Dropbox) as this will allow remote collaboration a breeze.
+Also, if your business relies on document sharing, set up a proper cloud infrastructure (such as Dropbox).
+This will allow remote collaboration a breeze.
 If you do not currently use these technologies and do not have a dedicated in-house IT team, be sure to get help from agencies to implement and configure this software or apps.

 4. Encourage knowledge sharing and provide training

-Encourage those who already know how to use these tools to their maximum potential to regularly share best practices with others.
+Encourage those who already know how to use these tools to their maximum potential to share best practices with others regularly.
 Most collaboration software provides tutorials and training as part of their packages.
-Make sure you share the links to these resources with your team and encourage them to go through all the guides available.
+Ensure you share the links to these resources with your team.
+And encourage them to go through all the guides available.

-Ultimately, encourage your workforce to share their feedback on any new technology being used and act accordingly; if the vast majority of your employees are reporting negative feedback on a tool, you may need to look at other alternatives.
+Ultimately, encourage your workforce to share their feedback on any new technology being used and act accordingly.
+For example, suppose the vast majority of your employees report negative feedback on a tool.
+In that case, you may need to look at other alternatives.

 Wrapping It Up

-Social distancing will most likely be in force for an unforecastable number of months and adjusting to this change is essential for all businesses.
-While the coronavirus pandemic may have had a drastic impact on business performance, it has potentially pushed technology adoption by over a decade.
-At the end of the day, adapting to the situation can strengthen the workplace culture and take the employee experience to a whole new level.
+Social distancing will most likely be in force for an unforecastable number of months.
+Adjusting to this change is essential for all businesses.
+For example, while the coronavirus pandemic may have had a drastic impact on business performance, it has potentially pushed technology adoption by over a decade.
+Adapting to the situation can strengthen the workplace culture.
+And take the employee experience to a whole new level.